KiranSarella/notes-365-new/Notes 365/Features.md

 # Next Releases
-[ ] convert to list for selected lines
 [ ] headings - convert cursor line - using tokenizer
 [ ] clean - current para/line if it works
 [ ] this month, last month